trend206/dsp3/docs/source/index.rst

 Here is some example DSP3 api calls.
 Please refer to the Manager api doc at :doc:`dsp3.models.manager` for full capabilities at this time.

+More code Examples can be found <a href="https://github.com/jeffthorne/DSP3/tree/master/examples">here</a>.

 Example 1: Retreive all port lists from the DSM.